Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 ## Conclusion & Next Steps

 This sample demonstrates how to build an end-to-end time series forecasting solution for the purposes of forecasting energy demand.
 Many of the principles explored in this sample can be extended to other scenarios and industries.
-The sample shows how the Azure Machine Learning Workbench can assist a data scientist in developing such solutions with useful features such as the Jupyter notebook environment and metric logging capabilities.
+The sample shows how Azure Machine Learning Workbench can assist a data scientist in developing such solutions with useful features such as the Jupyter notebook environment and metric logging capabilities.
 The sample also guides the reader on how the best model can be operationalized and deployed using Azure Machine Learning Operationalization CLI.
 Once deployed, the web service API allows developers or data engineers to integrate the forecasting model into a wider data pipeline.

 ## Contact

-Please feel free to contact Angus Taylor (angus.taylor@microsoft.com) with any question or comment.
+Please feel free to contact Angus Taylor (angus.taylor@microsoft.com) with any question or comments.